MatthewMarmalade/long-live/README.md

 - Highlights (a little idea)
 - Events (heightening, probably needs some AI playtests to configure) (connects well to the october dates chosen...)
 - Map (could be lots of fun! probably primarily static?)

+### Important/Bugs
+- Should react to failed commands with a question mark, so that users can elect to receive an error message pmed? is that a sane amount of information to track?